 • Cotton (conducted in Côte d'Ivoire)

-• Palm oil (conducted in Indonesia)
+• Palm oil (conducted in Indonesia and Malaysia)

 • Pepper plantations (conducted in Vietnam)